Why we use each different types of surface treatment

 Download our Microsurfacing leaflet (PDF).

 We resurface and reconstruct our pavements and kerbs when necessary, depending on their condition, usage and any defects.
-We use a variety of treatments, from applying a thin surface to a full reconstruction.
+We use a variety of treatments, from applying a thin surface, such as slurry sealing, to a full reconstruction.

 How this may affect you